 Imagine reaching into your closet for the exact same outfit everyday.
 You’ll be dressed in 2 minutes flat and on to bigger and better things.

 Try it yourself:

-- Pick one or two outfits from your wardrobe that work in multiple settings, not too dressy, not too casual
+- Pick one or two outfits from your wardrobe that work in multiple settings

 - Make sure they fit well and you feel comfortable and confident in them

 Have you ever cared if a friend repeats an outfit?
 I know I haven’t.

 We’re all too busy thinking about ourselves to worry about what other people wear from day to day.
 It’s just human nature.

 This method removes distraction and decision fatigue from your daily routine.

 Simplify your Wardrobe with a Capsule Wardrobe

 Have you heard of Project 333?
 It’s a minimalist fashion challenge where you wear 33 items or less for 3 months.